 Situated 11 kilometres from our house, The Restaurant at Waterkloof Wines is our destination of choice when dining out.
 This year we have enjoyed Greg’s food on 6 occasions at the restaurant as customers and once as members of their wine club.
 The wine club event was hosted by Paul Boutinot who refers to himself as the custodian of the estate.
 Paul explained how he wanted specific factors when choosing where in the world to grow his grapes and make his wines, and I for one am extremely grateful he chose the slopes of the Schapenberg Mountains.
 These are the mountains I gaze upon from our balcony at home.
+This post is about my Wine Tasting At Waterkloof experience.

 I was invited to a media lunch and it is the first time I have been to Waterkloof as a blogger.
 This offered up a unique experience for me as part of the day included a cellar tour, something I have not done before.
 While waiting for everyone to arrive we sat on the balcony overlooking False Bay on the new couches designed by Greg.
 We were offered the Circumstance Cape Coral 2014 to sip on.
 This rosé wine is made from Mouvèdre grapes and is naturally acidic with hints of strawberry and a very floral nose, hinting at the fynbos that grows all over the estate.
 I am currently savouring the 2011 vintage at home, often using it to marinade venison.